 Both would calculate this rate based on an average, everyday market price for cannabis products, rather than, for example, a set tax on each pack of cigarettes or bottle of alcohol.
 In other words, for the sake of reform, we may be replacing one cost with another that continues to punish and penalize legal cannabis businesses where we were seeking to legitimize them.

-Even conservative Supreme Court Justice Clarence Thompson asked recently if the value of 280E in relation to its original policy intent from Congress had simply faded away as the public mood steadily shifted on cannabis from one state to the next.
+Even conservative Supreme Court Justice Clarence Thomas asked recently if the value of 280E in relation to its original policy intent from Congress had simply faded away as the public mood steadily shifted on cannabis from one state to the next.

 Justice Thomas’s remarks came after a Denver dispensary called Standing Akimbo challenged whether federal tax enforcers could obtain private records from a state-legal cannabis business in Colorado without a warrant to determine if the company was wrongly deducting expenses to lower its tax bill.